 - Landlords can stay up to date on the impact COVID has had the real estate industry through resources, like NMHC (National Multifamily Housing Council).
 (35:41)

-- Class-C tenants have the lowest rent collections in the apartment market.
+- Class-C tenants have the lowest rent collections in the apartment market during the pandemic.
 (37:00)

 - Start having conversations with your lender and tenants to address any hardships as early as possible.
 (39:07)